 Good result

-Weekly exports are configured and delivering without manual intervention.
-A Looker Studio master dashboard is live with at least three data sources connected (performance-overview, competitor-metrics, tag-performance).
-The dashboard is bookmarked by all stakeholders and referenced in weekly marketing reviews.
+The Weekly Reports digest is on and reaching the team without manual work.
+A Looker Studio master dashboard is live with at least three data sources connected (performance-overview, competitor-metrics, tag-performance), bookmarked by all stakeholders, and referenced in weekly marketing reviews.
 At least one API integration is live for pulling data into a data warehouse or custom alerting system.
 Shared views exist for external stakeholders (agency, exec team) who need access without full platform credentials.Needs attention

 The team is still pulling data manually each week for reporting.
 Looker Studio data sources are connected but the dashboard was never built or is not being used.
-Exports are configured but nobody subscribed to the delivery — the reports are generated but never read.
+The Weekly Reports digest is off, or nobody reads it.
 Or: the API integration was started but data extraction is incomplete because the team is not familiar with the available endpoints.Example

 Scenario: A digital marketing agency managing GEO for 8 clients across fashion, food, and travel verticals wants to eliminate 5 hours per week of manual reporting and give each client self-serve access to their AI visibility data.